petwellvets/petwell/README.md

 This repository uses GitHub Actions to automatically build and deploy landing pages to GitHub Pages.

-Changes pushed to `main` will trigger a deployment.
+Changes pushed to `master` will trigger a deployment.

 ## Adding New Landing Pages